trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Enhancement - Parse single step NOSTEP command #535
 - Change - Enable instance count on manual override #298
 - Change - Rotate icon display pointer tip default restored to enabled #528
+- Change - Using the redraw button iterates through every page #546
 - Change - Viewport divider reset on page load #534
 - Change - Visual editor not loading multi-step page last step or callout CSI #536
 - How To - How to create a text URL with html using rich text edit and export to PDF #539